xebialabs-community/xlr-gitlab-plugin/README.md

 ### Tasks
   * Query for projects
+  * Create a project
+  * Create a project webhook
   * Query for merge requests
   * Create a merge request
   * Accept a merge request